Frequently asked questions about supplements.

 Should I take my vitamins with food or on an empty stomach?

 Most supplements are best taken with food, however there are some exceptions to this.
-For example, fat-soluble vitamins, such as vitamins A, D, E, and K, should be taken with healthy fats such as avocados and olive oil.* However, other nutrients such as iron should be taken on an empty stomach.
-Before taking any supplements, speak to your health professional to find out if your supplements should be taken with meals or without meals.
+For example, fat-soluble vitamins such as vitamins A, D, E, and K should be taken with healthy fats such as avocadoes and olive oil.
+However, other nutrients such as iron should be taken on an empty stomach.
+Before taking any supplements, speak to your health care practitioner to find out if your supplements should be taken with meals or without meals.

 Can I take my vitamins at the same time as prescription medications?

-Interactions between drugs and nutrients exist, so it’s not always possible to take vitamins at the same time as prescription medications.
+Interactions between drug and nutrients exist, so it’s not always possible to take vitamins at the same time as prescription medications.
 For example, iron supplements can interfere with the body’s absorption of thyroid medications, and antibiotics can kill off the beneficial bacteria provided from a probiotic.
 In case of these interactions, it’s best to separate nutrients and prescriptions by a few hours.
-Speak to your pharmacist or health professional regarding any potential interactions.
+Speak to your pharmacist or health care provider regarding any potential interactions.